BonoboPLC/lojjo_wiki/administration/agents.md

 An agent cannot pay an amount exceeding this limit on any prize payouts.
 To disable payouts entirely for this agent, leave this limit at zero.

-You can use this to allow most agents to make small payouts, but reserve larger payouts for a select few trust Sales Agents.
+You can use this to allow most agents to make small payouts, but reserve larger payouts for a select few trusted Sales Agents.

 ![Agent Prize Payout Limit](/uploads/agent-prize-payout-limit.png "Agent Prize Payout Limit")